ravelantunes a year ago

 (additional threads exist, but without comment, therefore not cited)

-• screye 3 months ago
+• screye a year ago

 No, land is illiquid, and that's a good thing.